YunoHost/doc/backup.md

 #### From the webadmin

 Go in Backup > Local storage and select your archive.
-You can then select which items you want to restore, then click 'Restore'.
+You can then select which items you want to restore, then click on 'Restore'.

 ![](/images/restore.png)